hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 - Use of `<br>`s and similar in `layout.ejs` removed in place of `vh`-based margins.
 - Album views updated along with Review views.

+I then began testing in ngrok - as always, the difference between the dev tools simulated device and an actual device is quite striking.

+Various changes made, in particular to the Albums Index table as well as font sizes and the use of an outer border.

 ## Main Features & Fixes before rehost:
 **In bold if done.**
 - **Implement image upload to S3 bucket (required due to Heroku's ephemeral file storage and associated loss of uploads)**